-The Digital R&D Fund for the Arts is a £7 million strategic partnership between the Arts Council, Nesta and the Arts and Humanities Research Council (AHRC).
-It is unique in encouraging organisations with arts projects, digital technology providers and academic researchers to collaborate experiments from which the wider arts and cultural sector can learn.
+The Digital R&D Fund for the Arts is a strategic partnership between the Arts Council, Nesta and the Arts and Humanities Research Council (AHRC).
+It is unique in encouraging collaboration between the arts, digital technology providers and the research community in order to undertake experiments from which the wider arts and cultural sector can learn.

-Over three years, starting from 2012/13, the Fund will support research and development projects that use digital technology to enhance arts' audience reach and/or explore new business models.
+The £7 million fund will be made available over three years, starting from 2012/12, to support research and development projects that use digital technology to enhance arts' audience reach and/or explore new business models.

-The fund opened in 13 July 2012.
-The final deadline for applications is 7 January 2014.
+Applications to the fund opened on 13 July 2012.
 For more information and to apply, visit the Digital R&D Fund for the Arts website.
-Watch the video above to see if your idea fits with the purpose of the fund.

 The fund will build on the 2011 pilot programme to achieve a step change in the innovative use of digital technologies by the arts and cultural sector in England.
 The focus of the fund will be to support organisations to develop their business models and audiences through digital technologies.

 The fund will focus on key themes identified in collaboration with the arts sector.
 These themes are:

 Harnessing the power of the internet and social media to reach audiences and to give them a platform for discussion, participation and creativity.